prashant1507/behave-playwright/README.md

 # Notes:
 1. Test is using https://www.saucedemo.com
-3. Test will be executed in parallel scenario by scenario
+2. Test will be executed in parallel scenario by scenario
-4. Create Gmail Key Password
+3. Create Gmail Key Password
    ```
    1. Goto: https://myaccount.google.com/apppasswords
    2. Enter App Name
    3. Copy generated password
    4. Provide in resources/details.ini
    ```
-5. The test runs on local browsers.
-But docker support is also available (Refer `start_docker_compose()` in [runner.py](runner.py))
+4. The test runs on local browsers
-6. Reports will be available as below:
+5. Reports will be available as below:
      - Allure: `reports/allure_report`
      - Behavex HTML: `report/html`
-7. Refer [behave.ini](behave.ini) for all settings
+6. Refer [behave.ini](behave.ini) for all settings